Identification, Images, & Information

 Life Cycle

 Eggs are laid in crevices of moist, decaying wood.
 Larvae feed on decaying logs, stumps, where adults can be found in spring, early summer.
 (Presumably males battle there.)
 Larvae take one or more years to develop.
 Adults can be found at lights in early summer.
-Adults live two or more years, but one generation per year.
+Adults live for 1~3 months after breaking out of dormancy, one generation per year.

 Remarks